Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Cell motility controls tissue viscoelasticity

-In contrast, at high frequencies, the oscillation timescale becomes shorter than the tissue's internal relaxation time, leading to an increase in elastic behavior of the tissue ($G' > G ''$, Fig.~\ref{fig:viscoelasticity} (d)).
-Here, the tissue behaves more like a solid, storing deformation energy rather than dissipating it.
-The quick change of the shearing cycle does not give enough time for cellular junctional rearrangements or internal stress relaxation, causing the tissue to respond as an elastic material (Fig.~\ref{fig:viscoelasticity}(d)). \\ This fluid-to-solid transition is further quantified by the loss tangent $\tan\delta = \frac{G''}{G'}$, which decreases with frequency [Fig.\ref{fig:viscoelasticity}(e)].
-The characteristic crossover frequency, defined by the condition $G''=G'$, marks the intrinsic relaxation timescale of the tissue.
-Importantly, we find that this crossover shifts to higher frequencies as cellular motility increases [Fig.\ref{fig:viscoelasticity}(f)], indicating that active cell movements facilitate more rapid stress relaxation.\\ This result highlights a key role for active cellular processes in modulating the viscoelastic landscape of the tissue, tuning its mechanical state between more fluid-like or solid-like regimes depending on the frequency of applied stress.
+This fluid-to-solid transition is further characterized by the loss tangent $\tan\delta = \frac{G''}{G'}$, which decreases monotonically with frequency [Fig.\ref{fig:viscoelasticity}(e)].
+The characteristic crossover frequency($\omega_c$), defined by the condition $G''(\omega_c)=G'(\omega_c)$, marks the intrinsic relaxation timescale of the tissue.
+Interestingly, this crossover shifts to higher frequencies as cellular motility increases [Fig.\ref{fig:viscoelasticity}(f)], indicating that active cell motion accelerates stress relaxation and pushes the viscoelastic transition to faster timescales.

+These results highlight the central role of active cellular processes in shaping the viscoelastic landscape of the tissue, tuning its mechanical state between fluid-like and solid-like regimes depending on both motility and deformation frequency.